-William Congreve (24 January 1670 – 19 January 1729) was an English playwright, satirist, poet, and Whig politician.
-Noted for his highly polished style of writing, he is regarded by critics to be one of the most important dramatists of the Georgian era, and is credited with developing and popularising...
+William Congreve (24 January 1670 – 19 January 1729) was a British playwright, satirist, and poet.
+He spent most of his early career between London and Dublin, during which he became noted for his highly polished style of writing.
+Congreve is regarded by many critics as one of the most...

 If this be not love, it is madness, and then it is pardonable.